Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 ABCDE is displayed.
 user focus on D. It spawns F and G.
 If there is space available to display ABCDEFG without scrolling, go for it.
-If not, try to display ADEFG. and in last case, DFG. focus are hierarchized: ABC > A(DE) > D(FG).
+If not, try to display ADEFG. and in last case, DFG.
+Could possibly decide on how much available memory there is. (performance.memory only available on Chrome) focus are hierarchized: ABC > A(DE) > D(FG).
 Each focus can be a different layer.
 Interface try to display a maximum layers begining with the last spawn.

 Lots of apps have a navigation bar that have one-click access to all the main components.
 When focusing one main components, other could be pinned on NavBar?